2dom/PxMatrix/README.md

 ## Overview

-This driver controls chinese RGB LED Matrix modules without any additional components whatsoever.
-These panels are commonly used in large-scale LED displays and come in diffent layouts and resolutions:
+This driver controls Chinese RGB LED Matrix modules without any additional components whatsoever.
+These panels are commonly used in large-scale LED displays and come in different layouts and resolutions:

 Pitch (mm)| Size | Resolution | Rows-scan pattern
 ----|----|----|----